 Harry N. Park has been a director of Southern Rivers Energy in Barnesville, Georgia, since 1997.
-He also is a director of Georgia System Operations Corporation.
-Park has served as president, CEO and director of several banks.
+He also serves as a director of Georgia System Operations Corporation (G&T).
+Park has served as a president, CEO and director of several banks.

 Kent D. Farmer has been president and CEO of Rappahannock Electric Cooperative (REC) in Fredericksburg, Virginia, since 2004 and has been employed there in various roles, including chief operating officer and chief financial officer, since 1979.
-He is also president of Rappahannock Electric Communications, Inc., REC’s wholly owned subsidiary.
-Farmer is a board member of the Virginia, Maryland & Delaware Association of Electric Cooperatives and serves as treasurer/secretary of Old Dominion Electric Cooperative (G&T) Board of Directors.
+He also serves as president of Rappahannock Electric Communications, Inc., REC’s wholly owned subsidiary.
+Farmer is a board member of the Virginia, Maryland & Delaware Association of Electric Cooperatives (statewide) and treasurer/secretary of the Old Dominion Electric Cooperative (G&T) Board of Directors.

-Patrick L. Bridges has been chief financial officer of Tri-State G&T Association in Westminster, Colorado, since 2008.
-He was previously vice president and treasurer of Texas-New Mexico Power Company.
+Patrick L. Bridges has served as chief financial officer of Tri-State Generation and Transmission Association in Westminster, Colorado, since 2008.
+He was previously vice president and treasurer of Texas-New Mexico Power Company, an investor-owned utility.
 Bridges has more than 30 years of experience working in the electric power industry and 20 years of experience working for companies registered with the U.S. Securities and Exchange Commission.
-He has chaired the Finance Subcommittee of the G&T Managers’ TAC, currently serves as secretary of the G&T Accounting and Finance Committee, and is a board member of the Colorado Council for Economic Education.
+He has chaired the Finance Subcommittee of the G&T Managers’ Association, currently serves as secretary of the G&T Accounting and Finance Committee, and is a board member of the Colorado Council for Economic Education.
 Bridges is a certified public accountant and chartered financial analyst.

-Robert J. Brockman has served as board president of Wheatland Rural Electric Association in Wheatland, Wyoming, since first being elected to its board in 2006.
+Robert J. Brockman has served as board president of Wheatland Rural Electric Association in Wheatland, Wyoming, since first being elected in 2006.
 Brockman also is a member of the Wyoming State Appraiser Board of Directors, and a member and past chairman of the Diversified Services, Inc. Board of Directors.
-He is a former mayor of Hanna, Wyoming, and has served on the Hanna City Council.
-Brockman is currently a broker with and president of Keyhole Land Company, a real estate brokerage firm, and is an Accredited Rural Appraiser.
+A former mayor and councilman of Hanna, Wyoming, he currently works as a broker with and president of Keyhole Land Company, a real estate brokerage firm, and has earned Accredited Rural Appraiser status.